 Your faculty ID card is all you need to check out books from the UCCS Kraemer Family Library.
 In addition, the UCCS Kraemer Family Library has reciprocal borrowing agreements with most of the public colleges and universities in Colorado.
 Inter-library loan information is provided here https://uccs.illiad.oclc.org/illiad/logon.html.
 You will be notified by UCCS email when your book/journal arrives.

-Christina Martinez (firstname.lastname@example.org) is the interim UCCS library liaison assigned to the Psychology Department faculty, staff and students.
-She can provide any of your classes with an instruction session on the use of the library and computerized searching for materials in Psychology (e.g., Psych Lit).
+Matt Jabaily (firstname.lastname@example.org) is the UCCS library liaison assigned to the Psychology Department faculty, staff and students.
+He can provide any of your classes with an instruction session on the use of the library and computerized searching for materials in Psychology (e.g., Psych Lit).
 These sessions are particularly useful if students must use the library to complete your class assignments.
 Instruction sessions can be held in the classroom or in the library during day or evening hours.
-You can contact Christi at (719) 255-3027.
+You can contact Matt at 719-255-3199 or Schedule an Appointment.

 The UCCS Psychology Department faculty and staff highly value instruction, scholarship, and service.
 Please do not ever hesitate to ask for help.
 We want to help you be the best faculty member you can be.
 Feel free to contact the department staff or the Department Chair as a good starting point.